raisely/parkes-api-test/README.md

 `response` is the supertest response object

-`resolvedRoute` is a copy of the route object with all dynamic attributes resolved
+`resolvedRoute` is a copy of the route object with all dynamic attributes and any route modifiers resolved

 ## Nesting blocks
 Because describe blocks are used, you can nest them as you would expect.